raselrana22/secure-static-login-email-sender-next.js/README.md

 ## Deploy on Vercel

 The project is deployed on the [Vercel Platform](https://vercel.com).
-The live link is [Simple-Blog-Website](https://simple-blog-application-orpin.vercel.app/home).
+The live link is [Static Login and Email sender](https://secure-login-eight.vercel.app/) project

 ## Contact